cj-st/in-quiz-questions/oop/object-oriented-programming-quiz.md

 - [x] to separate class behaviour from the more general to the more specific
 - [] to delegate coding responsibility more efficiently

+#### Q51.
+What does a concrete class not have?
+- attributes
+- purpose
+- parents
+- pure virtual functions  <<-- Not sure**

+#### Q52.
+Which statement is not true of polymorphism?
+- The type of the variable referencing the object will determine which methods to call.
+- It does not add any additional overhead when it runs.
+- It is a feature of OOP.
+- It allows a class to have more than one IS-A relationship  <<-- Not sure**